 Also in 2015, CPBC began the process of auctioning off under-utilized spectrum licenses under an incentive option of the U.S. Federal Communications Commission (FCC), who sought to reclaim traditional spectrum of under-utilized wavelengths, in order to foster innovation within the space.
 Under the agreement with CPBC, MHz Foundation shared a portion of their auction proceeds.
 This served as the seed revenue for MHz Foundation’s public interest activities moving forward.

 Today, the MHz Foundation expands its reach beyond the Metro DC area to the world through MHz Curationist.
-Launched in 2019, Curationist strives to make global arts, culture, and heritage available to all through a free knowledge platform and website.
+Launched in 2019 as the main project of the MHz Foundation, Curationist strives to make global arts, culture, and heritage available to all through a free knowledge platform and website.
+A planned re-launch of the Curationist website in 2022 will have extended reach and capabilities.

 The MHz Foundation is a Virginia-based 501(c)(3) corporation.